jugeoCQ/Exact-Ising-circuit/README.md

 # Exact Ising Circuit

 This repo contains PennyLane code to create **exact eigenstates of the transverse-field Ising model** on a 4-qubit chain using a quantum circuit.
 The construction is based on the methods described in [Verstraete et al., 2008](https://arxiv.org/pdf/0804.1888) and [Cervera-Lierta, 2018](https://arxiv.org/abs/1807.07112).
-The circuit creates eigenstates of the following Hamiltonian.

-H = - sum_i X_i X_{i+1} - h sum_i Z_i
-where X_i and Z_i are the Pauli matrices acting on qubit i, and h is the transverse field.

 Note : for 4 qubits you can just do exact diagonalization to get the eigenstates and dont really need a circuit .
 But this is more fun.
 You can run it on quantum hardware and study the circuit in its own right.